Recommended releases

 How it works

-If a user attempts to add a content that triggers a honeypot field, or of length that is less than set minimum
+If a user submits content that triggers a honeypot field, is shorter

-field, then the submission is rejected giving the preset error message.
+the submission is rejected and a preset error message is displayed.

 Roles can be configured to bypass the Protected Forms validation.

-The number of rejected submissions is shown on the Reports > Status report (admin/reports/status) page.
+The number of rejected submissions is displayed on the Reports >

-The rejected messages are logged and can be viewed on the Reports > Recent log messages (admin/reports/dblog)
+Rejected messages are logged and can be viewed on the Reports >

 Installation